 The school year is about to end and this can only mean a couple of things – end of term reports and group assignments!
 Working in groups is a way to incorporate social dynamics with actual school work.
 Since you’re forced to work with different personalities, tendencies, and opinions, group works are definitely not a walk in the park but it develops your patience and perseverance.
 It might even get a bit confusing and awkward especially if you’re grouped with classmates you’re not particularly close with.
-Here are the most common types of group mates you might encounter and how you can better deal with them.
+Here are the most common types of group mates you might encounter in senior high school and how you can better deal with them.

 The Dean’s Lister

 The Dean’s Listers are usually the first to say something in a group activity.
 They are focused and exude hard-core initiative.
 You can easily spot them by looking for a planner with detailed notes on deadlines and homework.
 If you have one of them in your group, rest assured that the project would be a success!
 A word of warning though– even if they do most of the work, that is not an excuse for you to slack off and be the group parasite.

 Speaking of parasites, leeches are the ones with the least amount of contribution in the group.
 As the name suggests, they take advantage of the output that the group came up with.
 It’s very easy to spot a leech.
 Usually, The Leech is the extremely friendly one who volunteers to do simple tasks like creating a Google doc or starting a group chat.
 You can try to motivate them into helping out by literally being with them as you do the work, but when all else fails, you can always assign them the printing job.